shreyshrey/datacamp-task/CourseOutline.md

 ## Lesson 3.2: Applying BERT for Phishing Email Detection

-- Learner will be able to load a pre-trained BERT model to use it to extract features from email text data.
+- Learner will be able to load a pre-trained <code>BERT</code> model to use it to extract features from email text data.
 - Learner will be able to add a classification layer to BERT and train the layer on phishing email dataset.
-- Keywords introduced: BERT
+- Keywords introduced: <code>BERT</code>

 ## Lesson 3.3: Fine-Tuning BERT for enhanced detection